From Investigation To Trial

 II.
 INITIAL INVESTIGATION

 The first strategy to over come the no LOC defense is to see if, in fact, a loss of consciousness did occur immediately following the injury and whether it can be proven.
 Thorough investigation of everything that occurred at the accident scene is essential.
 Do not simply rely on statements contained in the client’s medical records.
 The defendant will try to emphasize ER records and ambulance reports claiming they are the most accurate indicators of LOC because they were made immediately following the events.
 In fact, ER records and even ambulance reports are notoriously unreliable with regard to loss of consciousness.
 Both are typically hastily prepared and often based solely on patient self report.
 Whether the patient had a brief LOC may not seem important at the time, given other more life threatening injuries.
-The patient is typically a poor historian, particularly if they are stressed, excited or confused following the event.
+The patient is normally a poor historian, particularly if they are stressed, excited or confused following the event.
 It is not unusual to see conflicting statements about loss of consciousness in the same records.

 An individual who has recently sustained a MTBI may be unable to accurately answer when asked , “Did you lose consciousness?”
 Many times the TBI patient will respond with “I don’t know” “I’m not sure” or “I don’t think so,” which will then be noted in the EMS records as a negative report of loss of consciousness (“no LOC” or possibly “?LOC”).
 The Emergency Department records frequently repeat information regarding loss of consciousness from EMS records, and hence contain erroneous reports of “no LOC.”